nicbarajas/sva-ixd-thesis/README.md

 ## Thesis Journal

 Thanks to the benefit of [GitHub Pages][gh-pages], I’m keeping as part of this repository a journal and website.
-Latest updates can be found [there][sva-ixd-thesis].
+Latest updates on the status and progress of my thesis can be found [there][sva-ixd-thesis].

 [gh-pages]: https://pages.github.com/
 [sva-ixd-thesis]: http://nicbarajas.github.io/sva-ixd-thesis/